Blog

 If your intuition is nudging you toward doing something different—something that centers you—I invite you to explore whether a Relationship Intensive for One might be the next right step.
 You don’t need permission to begin healing.
 You just need a place to start.
 Click here to book a free consultation and we can talk about whether this is the next best step for you.

-When a relationship feels unsatisfying, many couples fall into one of three “projects” without even realizing it.
-These patterns are common, but they can also keep you feeling stuck and disconnected.
+When a relationship feels unsatisfying, many couples unknowingly take on one of three "projects" in an attempt to feel better.
+These patterns are incredibly common, but they often leave couples feeling more disconnected than ever.

 Project 1: Trying to Change Your Partner

-If you’re longing to feel important, chosen, or like you truly matter, you may focus on getting your partner to behave differently.
-This often looks like:
+If you're longing to feel important, valued, chosen, or loved, you may find yourself focusing on getting your partner to behave differently.

 Criticizing them for not meeting your needs